Lauter tun, mash filter and continuous mash filtration system from one source

 The BUTTERFLY membrane mash filter is available for brewhouses with a cast-out wort volume starting at 150 hl.
 BUTTERFLY can be integrated into an existing brewhouse as a stand-alone solution.
 For its commissioning, only a signal exchange is established in the control system of the existing brewhouse.
 Therefore, BUTTERFLY can easily be installed as the sole or additional lautering device.

-The TCM mash filter accomplishes 16 brews per day with ease.
+DRAGONFLY accomplishes 16 brews per day with ease.
 They require 30 percent less investment costs and take up a minimal amount of space.
 These are just the basics.
-TCM excels in a wide range of additional features:
+DRAGONFLY excels in a wide range of additional features:

-- Efficient design: TCM is designed as thin-layer chamber mash filter with large filtration areas.
+- Efficient design: DRAGONFLY is designed as thin-layer chamber mash filter with large filtration areas.
 The thin-layer chamber mash filter permits more brew sequences than ever before.

 - Minimum maintenance costs: The omission of membranes increases service reliability and reduces maintenance costs to a negligible value.